software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Sets the translucency of the status bar (similar to the `StatusBar` component).
 Defaults to `false`.

+### `swipeDirection` (iOS only)

+Sets the direction in which you should swipe to dismiss the screen.
+The following values are supported:
+- `vertical` – dismiss screen vertically
+- `horizontal` – dismiss screen horizontally (default)

+When using `vertical` option, options `fullScreenSwipeEnabled: true`, `customAnimationOnSwipe: true` and `stackAnimation: 'slide_from_bottom'` are set by default.

 ### `transitionDuration` (iOS only)

 Changes the duration (in milliseconds) of `slide_from_bottom`, `fade_from_bottom`, `fade` and `simple_push` transitions on iOS.
 Defaults to `350`.